 We have reduced the amount of energy used by our LZB Branded Manufacturing operations by 33% compared with 2007 usage.

-The amount of greenhouse gas emissions (electricity and natural gas) from our utility monitored operations for Fiscal 2020* were:
+The amount of greenhouse gas emissions (natural gas, diesel fuel and electricity) from our utility monitored operations for Fiscal 2020* were:

 We do not currently measure our Scope 3 greenhouse gas emissions.

-We are evaluating methods to capture other sources of Scope 1 and 2 greenhouse gas emissions but believe these are significantly less than those provided above with the exception of transportation-related greenhouse gases.
+We are evaluating methods to capture other sources of Scope 1 and 2 greenhouse gas emissions but believe these are significantly less than those provided above.

 A majority of our greenhouse gas emission sources are from off-site electricity generation with a lesser extent coming from on-site natural gas consumption.
 As a result, a majority of our greenhouse gas emission pollutants are carbon dioxide with insignificant emissions of nitric oxide and methane.